minstr22/Near-Protocol-warchest/README.md

     npm install -g near-shell
     `
 * near need to be logged in shell (command)
+Put the executable in the same server and directory as you participate stakewars game, such as ``~/stakewars`.
+Make sure export NODE_ENV=betanet

 ### Build
 To Build the script you need to execute the following command